wbrakowski/Admin-Toolbox-OnPrem/README.md

 # Admin-Toolbox-OnPrem

-I've combined features from a few blog posts into one single app called "Admin-Toolbox": </br>
+I've combined features from different people into one single app called "Admin-Toolbox": </br>
 - [Record Deletion Tool, Waldemar Brakowski](https://navinsights.net/2020/04/02/record-deletion-tool/ "Record Deletion Tool, Waldemar Brakowski")
+- Table Editor, Yuri Mishin
 - [View License Information, Waldo](https://www.waldo.be/2021/01/07/check-customer-license-in-an-onprem-db-from-the-web-client/ "View License Information, Waldo")
 - [Import Licenses, Neil Roberts](https://www.imbatman.info/post/using-powershell-in-microsoft-al-for-business-central-onprem "Import Licenses, Neil Roberts")
+- Show Developer License Warning, Yuri Mishin
 - [Not out of the box information for consultants, Waldo](https://www.waldo.be/2020/05/26/getting-not-out-of-the-box-information-with-the-out-of-the-box-web-client/ "Not out of the box information for consultants, Waldo")
 - [Enabling External Deployment in OnPrem Business Central Environments, Waldo](https://www.waldo.be/2020/06/15/deploying-from-devops-the-right-way-enabling-external-deployment-in-onprem-business-central-environments/ "Enabling External Deployment in OnPrem Business Central Environments") </br>

 Currently this page is only for OnPrem, because license information can only be displayed OnPrem and for the license import DotNet is used. </br>
 If there is enough demand, I can create a SaaS version without the license area. </br>

-In addition, I have created a How To for consultants so that they can upload the app themselves without the help of developers. </br>

 ## How To Install the Toolbox

 Clone this repository.
 Modify the app.json so it fits your Business Central version.
 Move the correct powershell runner from the folder "powershellrunners" to the folder ".netpackages".
 Make sure that there is only one powershell runner dll in the folder ".netpackages" to avoid weird errors.

-Currently the following object numbers are used by the Admin Toolbox:
-- Codeunits 51000, 51001
-- Table 51000, 51001
-- Page 51000-51003 </br>

-In the toolbox, the languages German and English are maintained.
+In the toolbox, the languages German, English and Spanish are maintained.
+Please note that the Spanish translation is probably not 100% accurate as it was translated by DeepL.

 ## How To Use the Toolbox